Coronavirus hits NFL as Saints coach Payton reveals positive test

 (Reuters) - The National Football League (NFL) community has its first confirmed case of coronavirus with the news that New Orleans Saints head coach Sean Payton has tested positive.

-Payton told ESPN that he was tested on Monday and received the result on Thursday.
+Payton told ESPN that he was tested on Monday after feeling unwell and received the result on Thursday.

 “I was fortunate to be in the minority, without the serious side effects that some have,” the 56-year-old told the network, urging his fellow citizens to take the health risk seriously.